yapalfredo/social_media_project/README.md

 * A user can also chat with everyone (logged in users).
 To access the chat, you have to click the chat icon from the header.
 * The app was built in a Model-View-Controller (MVC) design pattern.
 * This app also features a Cross-site request forgery (CSRF) protection.
-* Lastly, the app has API capabilities.
+* Lastly, you can communicate (creating a new post) with the app via API.

 ## What does this app lack?
 * No front-end framework.